On weight truncations in the motivic setting: Introduction

 Let us work in the settings of realizations as before.
 Assume $\pi:Y\rightarrow \Spec k$ is smooth, proper.
 Then $H^i(Y)=R^i\pi_*\Q_Y$ is pure of weight $i$.
 Therefore we have:

 that is Morel's characterization in terms of weights is reduced to a characterization in terms of degrees.
 We also have an identification, using decomposition theorem (since $Y$ is smooth, proper):

-Motivically, one expects a Chow-Kunneth decomposition (see Murre's conjecture $A$, \cite[1.4]{murre1993conjectural}) on the motive of $Y$ in the category of Chow motives $CHM(k)$, which corresponds to the piece $H^j(Y)[-j]$.
-While the full Chow-Kunneth decomposition is not known, one knows motivic $H^0(X)$ and $H^1(X)$ for arbitrary varieties and motivic $H^2(X)$ for surfaces.
+Motivically, one expects a Chow-K\"unneth decomposition (see Murre's conjecture $A$, \cite[1.4]{murre1993conjectural}) on the motive of $Y$ in the category of Chow motives $CHM(k)$, which corresponds to the piece $H^j(Y)[-j]$.
+While the full Chow-K\"unneth decomposition is not known, one knows motivic $H^0(X)$ and $H^1(X)$ for arbitrary varieties and motivic $H^2(X)$ for surfaces.
 Therefore it is possible to construct motivic analogue of $w_{\le i}R\pi_*\Q_Y = \tau_{\le i}R\pi_*\Q_Y$ for $i=0, 1$ and $Y$ arbitrary smooth proper, or even $i=2$ and $Y$ smooth proper with $\dim Y\le 2$.
 There is an embedding of Chow motives $CHM(k)$ into triangulated category of motives $DM(k)$ for $k$ perfect, and hence this truncation can be realized in $DM(k)$.

 Let us assume $i=0$ or $i=1$.
 Then the motive $w_{\le i}\pi_*1_Y$ can be defined by what we saw above.
 By an explicit version of Brown representability \ref{tFromGenerators}, we will extend this truncation to the full subcategory finitely generated by motives of the form $\pi_*1_Y$, the category of cohomological motives $DM^{coh}(k)$.
 The technical input for this extension is the explicit computations of motivic cohomology $H^{p,q}_{\mathcal M}(X)$ for $q=0, 1$ which are well known.
 While $DM^{coh}(k)$ is not the full category $DM(k)$, it does satisfy the formalism of gluing.
 Therefore using punctual gluing we get a $t$-structure on $DM^{coh}(X)$ corresponding to the weight profile $D=\id+i$.